-This class consists of eleven modules.
-As such, each student is required to keep up with the class schedule on a regular basis.
-If you are sick or have an unavoidable conflict, please notify me in advance by e-mail.
-All students in the class will be expected to read the required readings in conjunction with each module and be familiar with issues discussed.
-Reading and participation in class constitute a significant component of the course grade.
+This class only meets eleven times during the semester.
+As such, each student should make every effort to be in class on a regular basis.
+If you are sick or have an unavoidable conflict, please notify me in advance by email.
+All students in the class will be expected to have read the required readings before the start of each class and be ready to discuss the key questions and issues raised.
+Class discussion is an important component of URBP 241 and thus, reading and participation in class constitute a significant component of the course grade.